-Today's quick tip is about utilising every last inch of storage in your kitchen, especially if you are tight on space.
-I am a huge fan of using the backs of doors for effective storage of things that otherwise could be taking up valuable bench space.
+Today's quick tip is all about utilising every last inch of available storage in your kitchen, especially if you are tight on space.
+I am a huge fan of using the backs of doors for organising and storing things that otherwise could be taking up valuable bench space.

-Using the backs of doors for extra storage in any room of the house is a win-win - it keeps benches clutter-free, which gives you more space to work with.
+Using the backs of cabinet doors for extra storage in any room of the house is a great solution - it keeps benches clutter-free, which gives you more space to work with.
 It also means those unsightly things are out of the way, but still easy to access!

 How do you organise the tricky space under the sink?
-Do you like to use the backs of doors to gain extra storage?
+Do you like to use the backs of doors for extra storage?